 Support and contact information

 On each health care provider page, you can find information about fees, pre-authorized treatments, and other information specific to your provider group.
 You can also visit ICBC's vendor number page for more information about obtaining your vendor number.
 For information on invoicing for treatments and submitting reports, visit our invoicing and reporting page.

 health care provider Q&A is available that covers some frequently asked questions and clarifications around the changes.

-If you have reviewed the site and its resources and still have questions (or you want to submit feedback about the site), contact us through our feedback form.
+If you have reviewed the site and its resources and still have questions (or you want to submit feedback about the site), contact us through our

 Health Care Inquiry Unit (HCIU)